mostage-app/studio/docs/unsplash-integration.md

 ## Features

-- **Secure API Integration**: API calls are made through Next.js API routes to keep the API key secure
+- **Secure API Integration**: API calls are made through AWS API Gateway and Lambda functions to keep the API key secure
 - **Image Search**: Real-time search with debouncing for optimal performance
 - **Image Selection**: Visual grid interface for browsing and selecting images
 - **Download Tracking**: Automatically tracks image usage as required by Unsplash